 Generally, a time set for a hearing will be at least two or no more than 15 business days after the student has been notified of the hearing.
 Due to the nature of the academic year, if the incident occurs close to the end of a semester, or if the appropriate hearing body cannot be scheduled, the student's case will be heard as soon as a hearing can be scheduled.
 The Dean of Student and Conduct Authority decides when to cancel, reschedule, postpone, or move the hearing location.
-Maximum time limits for scheduling hearings may be extended at the discretion of the Dean of Students and the Conduct Authority.
-The Dean of Students and the Conduct Authority may make reasonable efforts with parties to schedule a date and time for the hearing; however, once a hearing is scheduled, the Dean of Students and Conduct Authority reserves the right to continue with the scheduled hearing date, time, and location.
+Maximum time limits for scheduling hearings may be extended at the discretion of the University.
+The University may make reasonable efforts with parties to schedule a date and time for the hearing; however, once a hearing is scheduled, the University reserves the right to continue with the scheduled hearing date, time, and location.